Kvitekvist/FUS/README.md

 [Join the discord](https://discord.gg/Kv6MdXY3fB) for support, chat, and sharing experiences and screenshots!

-Channel uses:

-general : A General lobby to hang out and have fun with FUS.

-support : A channel for support questions for unmodified FUS modlists of the most current version.

-unsupported-mod-discussion : If you have made any changes at all to the modlist and have questions to adding, removing or changing things.

-suggestions : A channel to suggest new mods or improvements.
-Keep in mind, the core of FUS is to be minimalistic.
-Not a modlist to cover everything awesome that nexus has to offer.

-bot-faq : Find useful bot commands to help with issues

-general-faq : General FAQ's

-quick-troubleshooting : Find some answers on common issues

 --------

 Unlike most wabbajack modlist, FUS is very modular.
-It is meant to be used by people who either want to get Skyrim VR running with a generally vanilla-lore-friendly overhaul and never come back (in that case use the FUS RO - blue visuals - or the FUS RO DAH - yellow gameplay, if you like fun - profiles), or by people who want to start their own totally personal modlist but don't want to bother with the basic stuff (in that case use the FUS - green basics, the actual essentials for Skyrim VR).
+It is meant to be used by people who either want to get Skyrim VR running with a generally vanilla-lore-friendly overhaul and never come back, or by people who want to start their own totally personal modlist but don't want to bother with the basic stuff (in that case use the FUS - green basics, the actual essentials for Skyrim VR).

 So in this list, only the FUS profile is meant to be absolutely essential.
-The rest is what we personally find to be a nice minimalistic setup that users can either just use or butcher at their taste and level of competence ;)
+The rest is what we personally find to be a nice vanilla-friendly setup that users can either just use or butcher at their taste and level of competence ;)

-The list is made to be extremely performant while retaining a maximal level of visual quality, and we provide different setups of quality vs performance within the list.
-Cangar can play it on a laptop with a mobile 1070 with a Valve Index, but you can also make use of a 3080 in a desktop PC, depending on the setup you choose.
+The list is made to be extremely performant while retaining a good level of visual quality, and we provide different setups of quality vs performance within the list.
+Cangar can play it on a laptop with a mobile 1070 with a Valve Index, but you can also make full use of a desktop RTX 4090, depending on your setup and VR headset.

-I would like to point out the fourth profile: "Cangar", which is going to be the exact profile I use for my own playthrough.
-When I play, I will make it a new Youtube video series on my channel and all my save game files will be made available here on Git.
-This means you can decide to either just watch me play, or you can literally replay parts yourselves with the exact same setup!

 The entire modlist can be found at the bottom of this page.
 Mod authors appreciate an endorsement! :)

-You need about 45gb free disk space.
+You need about 45gb download volume and 115gb free disk space.

 FUS does not support pirated versions of the game.
 Do not attempt to install it if you did not buy the game legally, it will not work.
 Do not come asking for help.